 A Hard Lesson

-This is tough but it is here that we learn a lesson in the desert.
-We begin to understand that identity is not based on what we are against but who we are for.
+This is tough, but it is here that we learn a lesson in the desert.
+We begin to understand that identity is not based on what we are against but on what we are for.
 Likewise, we understand that The Way is not an individualistic ‘just me and Jesus’.
-We understand that identity is formed in the context of relationship, or if you like a community.
-That together with all the saints we experience the height, depth, and breadth of the love of God.
-That in communities centered upon Jesus we become something greater than our sum total.
+We understand that identity is formed in the context of relationships or if you like a community.
+Together with all the saints, we experience the height, depth, and breadth of the love of God.
+That in communities centred upon Jesus, we become something greater than our sum total.

-As we are apprehended by this and allow it to renovate us we can begin to re-imagine Church with new eyes, with a truly prophetic imagination.
+As we are apprehended by this and allow it to renovate us, we can begin to re-imagine Church with new eyes, with a truly prophetic imagination.
 We progressively discover the heart and rhythm of the Beautiful Way.
-We are exorcised from unhealthy attachments to coercive power and awaken to the reality that God uses power to serve, to make beautiful, power is laid down in service to others (the powerless).
-It looks like choosing to be last, lay your life down for your friend, taking care of those who are vulnerable, an embrace of the foreigner, the orphan, the widow, the outsider and those on the fringes.
-The consistent practice of cruciform love by forgiveness, enemy love, turning the other cheek by its very nature healthier community begins to emerge.
-Communities based on love-inspired relationships where everyone gets to play, is loved and safe to explore the depths of faith and life.
+We are exorcised from unhealthy attachments to coercive power and awaken to the reality that God uses power to serve, to make beautiful.
+Power is laid down in service to others (the powerless).
+It looks like choosing to be last, laying your life down for your friend, taking care of vulnerable people, embracing the foreigner, the orphan, the widow, the outsider and those on the fringes.
+With the consistent practice of cruciform love by forgiveness, enemy love, and turning the other cheek by its very nature healthier community begins to emerge.
+Communities based on love-inspired relationships where everyone gets to play is loved and safe to explore the depths of faith and life.

 Communities of the Beautiful Way are communities of self-giving love.
 These communities recognize, cultivates and affirm the gifts within the community.
-And yes, this includes apostles, prophets, teachers, evangelist, and pastors in a healthy way that is consistent with self-emptying love.
-These gifts are functions to serve the community not a position of institutional authority.
+And yes, this includes apostles, prophets, teachers, evangelists, and pastors in a healthy way that is consistent with self-emptying love.
+These gifts are functions to serve the community, not a position of institutional authority.
 The gifts are just that - freely given and freely received.
 There’s nothing to fight for, nothing to control.
 Nothing trumps the centrality of love(healthy) relationship.
-Relationship over issue because we understand that how we do what we do says more about who we are that what it is we achieve.
+Relationships over issues because we understand that how we do what we do says more about who we are than what it is we achieve.

-In this, we can rediscover genuine intentional and relational discipleship and the rhythms of the community are the natural expression of our faith and life together.
-The forms and tools we utilize are those that best serve the life of the community - not the efficiency of a machine and it supreme value of conformity for control and efficiency sake.
+In this, we can rediscover genuine intentional and relational discipleship, and the rhythms of the community are the natural expression of our faith and life together.
+The forms and tools we utilize are those that best serve the life of the community - not the efficiency of a machine and it supreme value of conformity for control and efficiency's sake.

 It is a mistake to think organic means no organization, no structure.

 If chairs in rows serve the need of the community, then have chairs in a row.
 If having our musically gifted brothers and sisters serve the life of the community - great - rock on!
-And if there is someone who is gifted to teach - if it serves the life of the community from time to time, let them teach.
-The key is we resist the temptation to spiritualized and deify the tool or the form, to use them as a part of an unhealthy power play for political position, and recognize that the life energy of real people are not to be sacrificed on the altar of these tools or our egos.
+And if someone is gifted to teach - if it serves the community's life from time to time, let them teach.
+The key is we resist the temptation to spiritualize and deify the tool or the form, to use them as a part of an unhealthy power play for political position, and recognize that the life energy of real people is not to be sacrificed on the altar of these tools or our egos.

 To Sum Up

-Bluntly, the simplistic approaches of moving the furniture around in an effort to be more organic are at best just the very, very beginning.
+Bluntly, the simplistic approaches of moving the furniture around to be more organic are, at best, just the very, very beginning.
 It’s really not about sitting in rows or a circle, platforms, song leaders, leaders in general, or a teacher - this is a grossly anemic reaction to the IC.
 With great sincerity, based on well over a decade in the desert - these kinds of suggestions are akin to rearranging the deck chairs on the Titanic!
-It may indeed be the very beginning of the journey, but please, keep going.
+It may be the journey's beginning, but please, keep going.

-People of God there is more, and it demands courage and conviction.
-At the core of it is an on-going seismic Spirit-led reorientation towards self-emptying love.
+People of God, there is more, and it demands courage and conviction.
+At the core of it is an ongoing seismic Spirit-led reorientation toward self-emptying love.
 The invitation of the Spirit is to open ourselves to the God who (is) loves, learning and experiencing the genuinely transformative love relationship and then choosing to live it.
 This work of the Spirit naturally brings the chiropractic adjustment to our hearts which forms the fertile basis from which a healthy life and life together grows.